- What’s On

 1999 – The 1998/99 season finished early, in March, and the gutting of the auditorium began.
 The artistic side of the enterprise was kept occupied with a major open air production in Dunham Massey Hall of “Tom Jones” while the refurbishment went ahead.
 The grand (if a little delayed) reopening took place in October with a glittering production of “Camelot” (and a good deal of last minute rushing around!).
 The verdict was unanimous – Coming to the Garrick for a night out is now a real, and very comfortable, treat.
 Spread the word!

-To coincide the start of the first season in the refurbished Playhouse, the Society also started with it’s own website, created and run by Richard Sails.
-Richard has managed the original website for 14 years until it was relaunched – since then the website has been managed by Stephen Bradshaw.
+To coincide the start of the first season in the refurbished Playhouse, the Society also started with its own website, created and run by Richard Sails.
+Richard managed the original website for 14 years until it was relaunched in 2013.

-2013 – For the start of the 2013/14 Centenary season the Playhouse relaunched it’s revamped website
+2013 – For the start of the 2013/14 Centenary season, the Playhouse relaunched its revamped website.
+This was overseen and managed by Stephen Bradshaw, who then ran the web-site until mid 2020.

 About this Web Site